MathNerdGamer/minimal-matrix/README.md

 # Minimal Matrix

 A header-only minimal matrix implementation which accepts user-defined numerical types.
 Includes unary +/-, addition, subtraction, multiplication assignment/binary operators, and comparison operators.
+This is minimal in the sense that only the most basic operations on a matrix are included.

 # Usage
 Here's a basic example: